 You receive information about the service we provide

-Our visit is also an opportunity for you to raise any concerns you have with us or to request information about our service or your local Tenant and Resident Association and how you can take part in the next Estate Walk in your area.
+Our visit is also an opportunity for you to raise any concerns you have with us or to request information about our service or your local Tenant and Resident Association.

 When we visit your home we will ask a range of questions and carry out a brief inspection of the inside and outside of your property.
 We will also ask you to provide two forms of identification to ensure you are the legal tenant.
 One must be a document with your photo such as your driving licence, passport or bus pass.

 We may also identify from the visit if you are experiencing any problems or you may require additional support.